htcondor/htcondor/docs/man-pages/condor_submit.rst

     ``JobSuccessExitCode``, if defined) or if the job is placed on hold because of a failure, and not by user request.
 If defined by *Never* (the default), the owner will not receive e-mail, regardless to what happens to the job.
-The HTCondor User’s manual documents statistics included in the e-mail. :index:`notify_user<single: notify_user; submit commands>` notify_user = <email-address>
+The HTCondor User's manual documents statistics included in the e-mail. :index:`notify_user<single: notify_user; submit commands>` notify_user = <email-address>
     Used to specify the e-mail address to use when HTCondor sends e-mail